 Red, irregularly shaped, slightly raised patches appear on the abdomen.
 The patches sometimes have tiny fluid-filled blisters in the center.
 Often, the skin around them is pale.
 The rash spreads to the thighs, buttocks, and occasionally the arms.
+The palms, soles, and face are usually not affected.
 Hundreds of itchy patches may develop.
 Itching is bothersome enough to keep the woman awake at night.

 Typically, the rash appears during the last 2 to 3 weeks of pregnancy and occasionally during the last few days or after delivery.
 However, it may occur at any time after the 24th week.
-Usually, the rash clears up promptly after delivery and does not recur during subsequent pregnancies.
+Usually, the rash clears up promptly after delivery.
+It recurs in up to 5% of subsequent pregnancies.

 Applying a corticosteroid cream (such as triamcinolone) directly to the skin often helps.
 Rarely, for severe symptoms, a corticosteroid (such as prednisone) is given by mouth.

 Antihistamines that do not cause drowsiness, taken by mouth, can also be used to relieve the itching.